-In health programs around the world, from Boston to Kenya, managers use their skills to get the best results when working with communities, supervising staff, overseeing budgets, and designing, planning, and implementing programs.
-The Program Management certificate equips students to lead public health programs in the United States and globally with a focus on low-resource environments.
-In this certificate, you will gain skills in leadership, coordinating partnerships and resources, managing and analyzing costs, developing strategic plans for a specific organization, creating quality improvement plans, and much more.
+In health programs around the world, from Boston to Kenya, managers use their skills to achieve the best results possible when working with diverse communities, supervising staff, overseeing budgets, and designing, planning, and implementing programs.
+The 16-credit Program Management certificate equips students to lead and manage public health programs in a variety of different settings, with a focus on low-resource environments.
+In this certificate, you will gain skills in leadership, teamwork, coordinating partnerships and resources, managing and analyzing costs, developing strategic plans for a specific organization, creating quality improvement plans, and much more.
 You will have the opportunity to focus on programs in global or domestic settings, depending on your interests and goals, and to work with real organizations to help them solve operational challenges in real time.

 Upon graduation, students will be able to:

-- Analyze program outcomes to identify needed changes and ensure that monitoring systems are in place to enable program evaluation; and
+- Analyze program outcomes to identify the needed changes and ensure that monitoring systems are in place to enable program evaluation.

 - Propose solutions to a variety of program challenges related to human resources, information technology, operating procedures, monitoring and evaluation, and quality improvement.

 - GH 773 Financial Management for Health Programs (4 cr)

 - MC 820 Managing Public Health Programs and Projects (4 cr) or PM 733 Health Program Management (4 cr)

 - GH 743 Implementing Health Programs in Developing Countries (4 cr)